 - Be able to assist in self-rescue in the event of a capsized raft or being thrown from the raft.

 - Be able to comprehend and follow instructions.

 - Be physically and mentally capable of participating in a trip without endangering or negatively impacting the health and safety of other trip participants.

-Please review an example of the Acknowledgement of Risk form that we require all of our guests to sign before participating.
+Please review all of our reservation policies, including a sample acknowledgment of risk form that we require all of our guests to sign before participating.